Mohammed-Salameh/Microsoft/README.md

 # Microsoft

-"This repository contains the scripts and configuration settings for Microsoft services."
+*This repository contains the scripts and configuration settings for Microsoft services.*

 ## PowerShell & Group Policies